fulplan/fulplan1/README.md

 - 👋 Hi, I’m @fulplan
-- 👀 I’m interested in Cyber Security...
+- 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Everything related Security
+- 🌱 I’m currently learning Everything related Cyber Security
 - 💞️ I’m looking to collaborate on any Hacking Project
 - 📫 How to reach me :: mutasimplan@protonmail.com